isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 15. I was diagnosed with COVID-19 and have since recovered.
 I have also been vaccinated.
 Am I eligible to travel under the VTL?

+If you have an EU Digital COVID Certificate (EU DCC) issued by any VTL country/region showing the final dose in the series (i.e. “1/1” or “2/2”), you will fulfill the vaccination requirement under the VTL.
+Short-term visitors and long-term pass holders may proceed to apply for a Vaccinated Travel Pass (VTP) here and upload the QR code found on their EU DCC of vaccination on the VTP application portal.

-Please write to the Safe Travel Office using the enquiry form [here](https://go.gov.sg/sto-enquiry) or call the SafeTravel Enquiries helpline at +65 6812 5555.
+For all other travellers, please write to the Safe Travel Office using the enquiry form [here](https://go.gov.sg/sto-enquiry) and provide your proof of vaccination and recovery certificate.

 #### 16. I was fully vaccinated in a non-VTL country/region and have since obtained a vaccination certificate issued by a VTL country/region / had my vaccination records ingested into Singapore’s National Immunisation Registry (NIR).
 Do I satisfy the vaccination requirement?